 For the ultimate in winter warmth, check out the Mercury Mitt from Black Diamond.
 Simply put, it’s designed to keep your hands toasty in some of the coldest places on earth and does a pretty darn good job at it.
 You get thick PrimaLoft Gold insulation throughout along with a handy removable liner that makes these mittens more tolerable is less-than-Arctic conditions.
 And we like the split-finger design on the inside, which allows your index finger to roam free for better movement.

 Who should consider buying the BD Mercury Mitt?
-It’s made with alpinists in mind, but it’s also a great everyday/commuting mitten in frigid places like Chicago, Minneapolis, and the East Coast of the United States.
+With features like a removable liner (for faster drying), a fingertip carabiner loop, and Kevlar-reinforced leather palms, it’s certainly made with alpinists in mind and served as an ideal belay glove during our tester’s ice climbing trip to the Canadian Rockies.
+But the Mercury Mitt also is a great everyday/commuting mitten in frigid places like Chicago, Minneapolis, and the East Coast of the United States.
 In particular, this mitten makes a lot of sense for people who run cold and just can’t get enough warmth.
 And at about $50 cheaper than the Outdoor Research Alti below, the Mercury Mitt is a good value to boot.

 See the Men's BD Mercury Mitt See the Women's BD Mercury Mitt